christopheml/soulshape-journal/README.md

 ## Features

 * Displays all known soulshapes currenty available for players in 9.1.5.
-* Tracks almost every collected soulshape on any character.
+* Tracks almost every collected soulshape on any character (others can be tracked manually).
 * Detailed information on where and how to find every soulshape.

 ## Upcoming Features

 * About panel, with thanks, acknowledgments and misc information.
 * Search bar and filter drop down.
-* Ability to mark untrackable soulshapes as collected.
 * Display a warning when the user isn't a member of the Night fae.
 * Add information about the Spectral Feed back into the guides.

 ## Known Issues

-* Collection is not updated when you collect a new soulshape, the addon currently needs a /reload to refresh its database.
 * Coordinates should always display decimal digits.
-* Corgi and Well Fed Cat soulshapes aren't tracked properly since they have no associated quests.

 ## Licensing